Landed cost invoices will need to be entered into Brightpearl to update the vendor (supplier) account balance and the accounting.

-How to enter a landed cost invoice / bill
+Entering a landed cost invoice

 Ensure that this row is assigned the same account code as the one you use when assigning the landed cost.
-It can be checked on the landed cost report.
+You can check which code to use on the landed costs report, under Purchases > Landed cost report.

 - Select the same landed cost account code as used when assigning the landed cost to purchase order rows.
 This is important so that the reconciliation of the landed cost can be done.
-The account code can be checked on the Landed Cost Report.
+The account code can be checked on the landed cost report.